bluek8s/kubedirector/doc/kd-release-process.md

 #### ADVERTISE THE RELEASE

-Modify the "current" wiki page documenting each CR as necessary to indicate that it is documenting a released API version.
-If development begins on a new API version in the future this text should be changed at that time.
+Modify the wiki page documenting each CRD so that it includes documentation of the support for any new properties added in this release.
+(Reference the existing tables to see how properties for a new version are added and marked.)
+Note that this is assuming the K8s API versioning practice where new properties are added to an existing API version while maintaining backwards compatibility; if we reach the point where a new API version is required then the CRD documentation will have to be further restructured.

 Do a GitHub PR to merge the main repo's x.y.z-release-info branch to the dev branch.